leeyngdo/Database-System-Silberschatz/ch07-normalization.md

 \end{aligned}
 $$

 a.
-Find a nontrivial functional dependency containing no extraneous at- tributes that is logically implied by the above three dependencies and ex- plain how you found it.
+Find a nontrivial functional dependency containing no extraneous attributes that is logically implied by the above three dependencies and explain how you found it.

 b.
 Use the BCNF decomposition algorithm to find a BCNF decomposition of $R$.
 Start with $A \to BC$.
 Explain your steps.

 c.
 For your decomposition, state whether it is lossless and explain why.

 d.
 For your decomposition, state whether it is dependency preserving and explain why.

 <details><summary><strong>Answer</strong>. click to expand</summary>